rm511130/PCF4CAS/README.md

 ![](./images/add_users_to_pks_uaa.png)

 **Let's Recap:** Lab-6 allowed you see the PKS installation steps and the process for the creation of K8s clusters - both involved some AWS (IaaS) set-up steps.
-You saw how the PKS CLI also help retrieve credentials for the use of the **kubectl** CLI, and you also saw that the PKS CLI enables the creation, resizing and deletion of clusters.
+You saw how the PKS CLI also helps retrieve credentials for the use of the **kubectl** CLI, and you also saw that the PKS CLI enables the creation, resizing and deletion of clusters.

-In the next lab we will hand-over the K8s clusters to developers.
+In the next lab we will hand-over a K8s cluster to developers.

 -----------------------------------------------------